-1 INTRODUCTION
+1. INTRODUCTION

 We present a distributed visualization framework.
 The goal in creating the framework was two-fold: first, create a system that can reduce the time for implementing new visualization algorithms and thus reduce the time for verifying research ideas, and second, make sure that the system is easily extensible.
 In brief, we tried to create a system that can be used as a test bench for research in visualization.
 Our open source framework can be used for creating both single user and collaborative visualization applications.
 To demonstrate the potential of the system, we have developed several applications using this system, such as the Volume Compositor.
 Volume Compositor is a volume rendering application providing shader program support, layer support and a high quality user interface.
 In volume rendering and scientific visualization, the majority of the algorithm implementations are using new hardware capabilities for maximum performance.
 Shader programs are used to employ programming capabilities of modern graphics hardware.
-That led us to including a shader editor to the Volume Compositor's user interface.
+That led us to including a shader editor to the Volume Compositors user interface.
 This allows faster shader development for shader-based algorithm implementations.
 Instead of recompiling and executing a program, the developer can see the results of modification immediately as s/he commits the changes in the shader editor.
 Another goal was to make the design flexible, both for developing standalone as well as distributed applications and algorithms.
 We decided to split the system into a set of components that allow the system to be distributed and allow easy code maintenance.
-Major criterion in splitting was to keep the components loosely coupled.
+A major criterion in splitting was to keep the components loosely coupled.
 Compared to monolithic systems, separate components may require a large number of interconnections between them and thus make the system overly complex, directly violating our design goal.
 By keeping coupling low, we achieve easier system modification and make the system distributed.

-2 RELATED WORK
+2. RELATED WORK

 There are different dimensions in collaborative visualization.
-Roughly collaborative visualization systems can be subdivided by several criteria: Type of visualization:
+Collaborative visualization systems can be roughly subdivided by several criteria.
+First, type of visualization: synchronous and asynchronous.
+Second, kind of display systems that are utilized: standard displays, large displays, immersive systems, handheld devices.
+Third, location: same locations or different location.

-- synchronous - asynchronous

-Kind of display systems that are utilized:

-- Standard displays

-- Large Displays

-- Immersive systems

-- Handheld devices

-Location:

-- Same location - Different locations

 We should emphasize that distributed visualization does not automatically mean collaborative.
 Making the system distributed in many cases only implies improving the performance by utilizing resources of more than a single machine.
-For a detailed coverage of the field we suggest the following excellent review by Brodlie et al. [3].
+For a detailed coverage of the field we suggest the following excellent review by Brodlie et al.

 Historically, a number of well-known visualization frameworks have been made distributed.
-Usually, as in case with AVS [19] this includes execution of some parts of the system on remote machines.
+Usually, as in case with AVS this includes execution of some parts of the system on remote machines.
 Later on, support for collaboration has been added.
-VTK was extended to provide support for collaboration in CAVE-type environments [4][11].
-IBM Data Explorer [1] and later OpenDX[13], supports execution of some of its modules on the remote machines.
-Collaborative capabilities were added to Iris Explorer [7] with modules from the COVISA [21] project.
-Another well-known visualization system with support for collaborative and distributed visualization is VisTrails [2].
+VTK was extended to provide support for collaboration in CAVE-type environments.
+IBM Data Explorer and later, supports execution of some of its modules on the remote machines.
+Collaborative capabilities were added to with modules from the project.
+Another well-known visualization system with support for collaborative and distributed visualization is VisTrails.

-Recently, research in developing web-based collaboration tools includes Many Eyes [20] and Swivel [17].
+Recent research in developing web-based collaboration tools includes Many Eyes and Swivel.
 They employ an asynchronous collaboration model.
 Typical collaboration sessions consist of creating/modifying visualization, uploading them to the website such that later users can modify the visualization, or discuss it and leave comments and annotations.
-Other systems, such as [22] are utilizing new web2.0 technologies (for example, AJAX [8]) without altering the interactive visualization paradigm.
+Other systems, such as are utilizing new web2.0 technologies (for example, AJAX) without altering the interactive visualization paradigm.